vostok/hercules/hercules-management-api/README.md

-# Hercules Management Api
+# Hercules Management API
-Management Api is used for working with streams, timelines, rules and blacklist in Apache Kafka.
+Management API is used for working with streams, timelines, rules and blacklist.
-Management Api provides following opportunities:
+Management API provides following methods:
 * Streams:
-  * Gives the command to [Stream Manager](../hercules-stream-manager/README.md) for create stream;
-  * Gives the command to [Stream Manager](../hercules-stream-manager/README.md) for delete stream;
-  * Gives the command to [Stream Manager](../hercules-stream-manager/README.md) for change TTL of stream;
-  * Gives the command to [Stream Manager](../hercules-stream-manager/README.md) for increase partitions count in stream;
+  * Create / delete / change Streams using [Stream Manager](../hercules-stream-manager/README.md);
   * Show all streams;
   * Get info about stream.

 * Timelines:
-  * Gives the command to [Timeline Manager](../hercules-timeline-manager/README.md) for creat timeline;
-  * Gives the command to [Timeline Manager](../hercules-timeline-manager/README.md) for delete timeline;
-  * Gives the command to [Timeline Manager](../hercules-timeline-manager/README.md) for change TTL of timeline;
+  * Create / delete / change Timelines using [Timeline Manager](../hercules-timeline-manager/README.md);
-  * Show all timelines;
+  * Show all Timelines;
-  * Get info about timeline.
+  * Get info about Timeline.

 * Rules:
-  * Create rule;
+  * Set rules for API Key;
   * Show all rules.

 * Blacklist:
-  * Add apiKey to blacklist;
+  * Add API Key to blacklist;
-  * Remove apiKey from blacklist;
+  * Remove API Key from blacklist;
   * Show all records in blacklist.

 ## API methods